 Possible postpone application to April to build up.
 Ellen, Ian and Matias are helping with this application.

 Cost – European Fund Project – Networking different researchers across Europe.
 The aim is to build research capacity, for further applications, more research projects and higher outputs.
-The application for funds would be beneficial by taking pressure off existing finances ie. could go towards travel etc.
+The application for funds would be beneficial by taking pressure off existing finances i.e. could go towards travel etc.

 The UK situation with Brexit complicates the process and likelihood for European-based approved financing.